Shaftesbury Arts Centre is a non-political charitable company limited by guarantee, run wholly by volunteers drawn from

 In recent years the following funding bodies, trusts, local organisations and companies have directly contributed to the fundraising efforts at the Centre: Rutters Solicitors, Philip Proctor & Associates, Shaftesbury Town Council, Hall & Woodhouse, Shaftesbury Charitable Trust, Shaftesbury Rotary Club, Shaftesbury Trinity Trust, Valentine Charitable Trust, Joyce Fletcher Charitable Trust, William Williams Charity, Foyle Foundation, Donhead Art Group, Melbury Abbas & Cann Women’s Institute, Shaftesbury & District Chamber of Commerce, Shaftesbury Carnival Committee, Shaftesbury Flower Arranging Group, United Churches Charities Fund, Barkshire Trust, IR Gift Aid Scheme, Swans Trust, Waitrose Ltd.

-Founded in 1957 out of the Shaftesbury & District Arts Club started in 1949, Shaftesbury Arts Centre celebrated its half-century in 2007, and sixty years in 2017.
-It has been in continuous use throughout that period with the exception of a short break between 1965-67 when it was rebuilt after a fire.
+Founded in 1957 out of the Shaftesbury & District Arts Club started in 1949, Shaftesbury Arts Centre celebrated its 65th anniversary in 2022.
+It has been in continuous use throughout that period, with the exception of a short break between 1965-67 when it was rebuilt after a fire.

 The Centre changed status in 2005 after 48 years as a voluntary association to become a not-for-profit limited company with charitable status – i.e. a charitable company – with the principal aim of improving its viability and efficiency and to meet the creative challenges of the 21st century.

 Current members come from a wide area, from every part of the community, and from all socio-economic groups.
 Surveys have shown the Centre is well loved and supported by them.
-Largely for these reasons the Centre was described by one Shaftesbury councillor in 2005 as ‘easily one of the most significant community groups in Shaftesbury’.
-Membership has remained steady, with a regular turnover of new members replacing those who have not renewed.
+Largely for these reasons, the Centre was described by one Shaftesbury councillor in 2005 as ‘easily one of the most significant community groups in Shaftesbury’.

 Purpose and Vision